Before the introduction of the Volvo Ocean 65, a combination of three factors would generally be key in winning the Volvo Ocean Race:

 - The race organisers would regulate the major speed-defining parameters, controlling things like length, weight, and the sails.
-Then the team’s designers would try and produce the fastest possible boat complying with those rules.
+The designers on each team would then try and produce the fastest possible boat complying with those rules.

 - Next, the design team would give the plans to a boat builder and they would go to the ends of the earth to search for the best technology.
-Mission: to build it as light and strong as possible.
+Mission: to make the boat as light and strong as possible.

 - Finally, the builders would give the boat to the athletes.
 They would focus their talent, endurance, strategy and technique into the sum total of the designers and builders efforts... and race it as hard and fast as it would go.